3kh0/ext-remover/README.md

 Bookmarklet exploit that can force-disable any extension installed on Google Chrome.
 Also known as LTBEEF.

 **DO NOT UPDATE YOUR CHROMEBOOK!
-This exploit has been patched, so do not update!**
+This exploit has been patched in versions 106 and above, so do not update!** If you version is above 106, [try this method](https://github.com/3kh0/ext-remover#v106-and-above)

 If you need any help, please go here: https://github.com/3kh0/ext-remover/discussions

 ## Instructions

 Here are the instructions to using this exploit!
-There are two ways, using the GUI and using the ids, the GUI method is better
+There are two ways, using the GUI and using the ids, the GUI method is better.

 ### Ingot (GUI)